joe-at-da/face-swap/ROADMAP.md

 - Real-time progress tracking for chunked transcription
 - Adaptive chunk sizing based on audio content
 - Automatic format validation for transcription data
-- Enhanced speaker diarization integration
+- ✅ Enhanced speaker diarization integration with member ID preservation
-- Improved face-to-voice correlation
+- ✅ Improved face-to-voice correlation with confidence-based normalization

 ## Current Progress (as of May 25, 2025)